Sound reinforcement system: Lecture halls and conference rooms

 Lecture halls and conference rooms pose the challenge of reproducing speech clearly in a large hall, which may have reflective, echo-producing surfaces.
 One issue with reproducing speech is that the microphone used to pick up the sound of an individual's voice may also pick up unwanted sounds, such as the rustling of papers on a podium.
 A more tightly directional microphone may help to reduce unwanted background noises.

 Another challenge with doing live sound for individuals who are speaking at a conference is that, in comparison with professional singers, individuals who are invited to speak at a forum may not be familiar with how microphones work.
 Some individuals may accidentally point the microphone towards a speaker or monitor speaker, which may cause audio feedback.

 In some conferences, sound engineers have to provide microphones for a large number of people who are speaking, in the case of a panel conference or debate.
 In some cases, automatic mixers are used to control the levels of the microphones and turn off the channels for microphones that are not being spoken into, to reduce unwanted background noise and reduce the likelihood of feedback.

 Sports sound systems

 A speaker array mounted in the rafters in a camp sports facility.

 Systems for sports facilities often have to deal with substantial echo, which can make speech unintelligible.
 Sports and recreational sound systems often face environmental challenges as well, such as the need for weather-proof outdoor speakers in outdoor stadiums and humidity- and splash-resistant speakers in swimming pools.
 Another challenge with sports sound reinforcement setups is that in many arenas and stadiums, the spectators are on all four sides of the playing field.
 This requires 360-degree sound coverage.
 This is very different from the norm with music festivals and music halls, where the musicians are on stage and the audience is seated in front of the stage.

+Gain before feedback

+The maximum level a sound reinforcement system can produce before the onset of acoustic feedback is its gain before feedback.
+Standard sound-system engineering practice compares the needed acoustic gain (NAG) required to make a talker audible throughout the audience with the potential acoustic gain (PAG) available from the system geometry; feedback begins as the closed-loop gain approaches unity.
+Because open microphones combine, each additional open microphone reduces the available gain: for a system with a number of open microphones (NOM) of equal sensitivity, the gain margin is reduced by approximately 10 log_{10}(NOM) decibels, so doubling the number of open microphones costs about 3 dB of gain before feedback.